 All this marketing jargon means that, although spikeless, these shoes offer outstanding grip thanks to the 189 points (basically small spikes) of traction and 17% more surface area in the heel to provide the perfect grip and ground contact, in every sort of ground conditions.
 In addition, the Premium Chromoskin leather is super soft as well as waterproof – with a one-year guarantee.

-We found the very contemporary looking Adidas Codechaos give you trainer-like, bouncy comfort thanks to Adidas' Boost sole.
+Following on from the highly successful ZG21 (see above), the Tour 360 shoe is the 2022 offering from adidas.
+We found this very contemporary looking shoe gives a trainer-like, bouncy comfort thanks to the groundbreaking BOOST sole.
 These shoes are also very breathable, keeping your feet cool, even when you’re on a hot streak on the course.

-Adidas proudly says these spikeless Codechaos shoes are built with the modern golfer in mind, and it's true that they could easily pass as regular trainers inside the clubhouse.
-They’re also worn by some of the World’s best pro golfers, including John Rahm and Dustin Johnson.
+These spikeless shoes are built with the modern golfer in mind and could easily pass as regular trainers inside the clubhouse.
+These shoes are worn by some of the world’s leading golfers, including Xander Shauffele and Dustin Johnson.